jpiironen/anser_fabalis/README.md

 # Case study on migration of _Anser fabalis fabalis_

-This repository contains the supplementary material (data and example codes) for the paper
+This repository contains supplementary material (data and example codes) for the paper

-Predicting spatio-temporal distributions of migratory populations using Gaussian process modelling (2021).
-Antti Piironen, Juho Piironen and Toni Laaksonen. _Journal of Applied Ecology_, accepted for publication.
+* Predicting spatio-temporal distributions of migratory populations using Gaussian process modelling (2022).
+Antti Piironen, Juho Piironen and Toni Laaksonen. _Journal of Applied Ecology_, 00: 1-11.
+[Online](https://doi.org/10.1111/1365-2664.14127)

 The codes can be found from the `notebook` directory.
 Here are the links to the relevant html-versions, which can be viewed directly in browser: